SarahDal/sarahdal.github.io/_posts/2024-04-07-WilliamsCleuchPines.md

 |:--:|
 | Scaup Burn, a stoney river curves into view under a break in the clouds.
 There are a clump of trees to the left of the picture, while on the other bank the ground leads away to forest on the horizon. |

-This remote valley is being "rewilded", with planting of native trees, removal of commerical trees, and the reintroduction of water vole.
-I saw plenty of monitoring stations for mink, and I bet there's long term plans to reintroduce other species too.
+This remote valley is being "rewilded", with planting of native trees, removal of commerical tree species, and the reintroduction of water vole.

 | [![Image]({{ site.url }}{{ site.baseurl }}/assets/images/wildwood/ScaupPond.jpg)]({{ site.url }}{{ site.baseurl }}/assets/images/wildwood/ScaupPond.jpg) |
 |:--:|